Spanish Poetry

 Tips for Reading Poems in Spanish

-Reading aloud will help with your general speaking ability, because speaking Spanish is really the only way to get better at, well, speaking Spanish.
+• Read aloud.
+Reading aloud will help with your general speaking ability because speaking Spanish is really the only way to get better at it!
 As speaking is often the element language learners struggle with the most, you’ll be ahead of the game if you take a deep breath and practice out loud.

-Once you’re familiar with the poem, take a pad of paper and try to write out the poem from memory.
-You’ll be surprised by how much you do or don’t remember without the prompt in front of you, and it can be a good gauge to see if you’ve really learned what the words mean as well.
+• Write it out from memory.
+Once you’re familiar with the poem, take a pad of paper and try to write it from memory.
+This can be a good gauge to see if you’ve really learned what the words mean.
 Maybe you forget a word part-way through but fill in the correct one based on the rhyme or theme of the poem.

+• Have some tools on hand to help you.
 There are plenty of places to find learning tools online.
-To start with, it’s handy to keep translation apps or dictionaries on hand, such as the RAE Dictionary or SpanishDict.
+To start with, it’s helpful to keep translation apps or dictionaries on hand.
+Check out some of our recommendations for flashcard apps as well, or do some exploration of the app stores on your own.

 For a more diverse resource, there’s FluentU, which lets you see Spanish words in context through Spanish videos.